 Be it a one or three watch collection, the Speedmaster is well deserving of a spot.
 The Speedy can be had with a date function, an array of straps and even cased in gold so there is surely one that matches your taste.
 The 21st century reimagined Speedmaster is definitely taking it this year.
 It is all of what people adore in a Speedy cased in a 38.6mm diameter shell.
-If they do run out, the First Omega in Space with a brown leather band is more than just a consolation.
+When production runs out, the First Omega in Space with a brown leather band is more than just a consolation.

 Audemars Piguet Royak Oak

 Instead of the usual Oyster Perpetual as a daily beater, the RO does everything a Rolex can albeit a tad bit brittle.
 Its distinctive design and hand applied white gold screws captures no less attention than a fluted bezel.
 The preferred choice is the 15450 range for being on the sweet spot of diameter size.
 Often times I just wish it does not have a date window.

 Steering clear out of the brash club, Nomos Glashuette is an excellent place to turn to.
-The Metro neomatik at a comfortable 35 millimetres makes it a delightful dress watch, ideally in white but it is difficult to look past the midnight blue (nachtblau).
+The Metro neomatik at a comfortable 35 millimetres making it a delightful dress watch, ideally in white but it is difficult to look past midnight blue (nachtblau).
 Should you desire for a larger case, it too is available in 38mm in both colours.

 Zenith Heritage 146

 The new Rolex Sea-Dweller now pops with a Cyclops lens which to give the date window located at 3 o’clock some oomph.
 Inside this 43mm Oyster case features the in-house 3235 movement which integrates something called Chronergy escapement.
 It is said to be highly efficient, robust and impervious to magnetic disturbance as if it wasn’t already so.